cdlliuy/test-infra/rundk/README.md

         The image we use to run the test flow. (default "gcr.io/knative-tests/test-infra/prow-tests:stable") -mounts string
         A list of extra folders or files separated by comma that need to be mounted to run the test flow.
+        It must be in the format of `source1:target1,source2:target2,source3:target3`.
   -mandatory-env-vars string
         A list of env vars separated by comma that must be set on local, which will be promoted to the image.
         (default "GOOGLE_APPLICATION_CREDENTIALS")